Senior Research Fellow

 Sol Price School of Public Policy

-CREATE Director Dr. Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy and a Senior Research Fellow at CREATE.
+Dr. Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy and a Senior Research Fellow at CREATE.
+He is also a Senior Fellow of USC’s Schaeffer Center for Health Policy and Economics and a Fellow of USC’s Schwarzenegger Institute for State and Global Policy.
 Previously, he held faculty and department chair positions in applied economics departments at The Pennsylvania State University and West Virginia University, as well as a faculty position in economics at the University of California, Riverside.
 He received his PhD in economics from Cornell University, but has worked on interdisciplinary topics throughout most of his career.

 Professor Rose’s primary research interest is the economics of disasters.
 He has spearheaded the development of CREATE’s comprehensive economic consequence analysis framework and has done pioneering research on resilience at the level of the individual business/household, market/industry and regional/national economy.
 He has also completed dozens of case studies of disaster consequences, resilience and recovery, including the September 11 terrorist attacks.

-Professor Rose is currently the PI of a contract from the Critical infrastructure Institute to measure the cost-effectiveness of static economic resilience with an application to SuperStorm Sandy and Hurricane Harvey, as well as to develop a Business Resilience Calculator decision-support software tool.
+Professor Rose is currently the PI of a contract from the Critical Infrastructure Resilience Institute (CIRI) to measure the cost-effectiveness of static economic resilience with an application to SuperStorm Sandy and Hurricane Harvey, as well as to develop a Business Resilience Calculator decision-support software tool.
+He is completing a second study for the Center for Accelerating Operational Efficiency (CAOE) on the economic consequences of COVID-19 and also recently completed a study for the CDC on the economic impact of contact tracing for international travelers.
+He is the lead PI on a multi-university DOD Minerva Grant on Economic Viability, Resilience, and Sustainability of Logistics Systems in Post-Conflict Zones.
 He is also doing research on the economics of cyber security, population migration in the aftermath of disasters, spillover effects of terrorism countermeasures at soft-target sites (stadiums, convention centers, shopping malls) on their business environment.

 Professor Rose is the author of several books and 250 professional papers, including most recently Defining and Measuring Economic Resilience from a Societal, Environmental and Security Perspective (Springer), The Economic Consequence Analysis Tool (Springer), and The Economics of Climate Change Policy (Elgar).
 He has been appointed to the editorial boards of Economics of Natural Disasters and Climate Change, Natural Hazards Review, Environmental Hazards, Journal of Integrated Disaster Risk Management, International Journal of Disaster Risk Science, The Energy Journal, Resource and Energy Economics, Energy Policy, Pacific and Asian Journal of Energy, Journal of Sustainable Energy Engineering, Resource Policy, and Journal of Regional Science.